 CPS PSA Know the signs from DHS Communications on Vimeo.

-If you suspect potential child abuse or neglect, you can share your concern with law enforcement or a local social service agency.
+Community members who suspect potential child abuse or neglect can share concerns with law enforcement or a local social service agency.

 To make a report, find the Children’s Protective Services agency near you.
 Reports can be anonymous.